Skip to content

 "When we look at that aircraft, the whole goal of saving it was so people can go inside and explore it," Mosdell, Mars project lead said.

 The Hawaii Martin Mars water bomber, one of only two left in the world, now occupies a new outdoor display location next to the B.C.
-Aviation Museum building at 1910 Norseman Rd.
+Aviation Museum at 1910 Norseman Rd.